istio/istio.io/content/en/docs/tasks/virtual-machines/multi-network/index.md

 - /docs/examples/mesh-expansion/multi-network
 ---

-This example provides instructions to integrate VMs and bare metal hosts into an Istio mesh deployed on Kubernetes with gateways.
-No VPN connectivity nor direct network access between workloads in VMs, bare metals and clusters is required.
+This example provides instructions to integrate a VM or a bare metal host into a multi-network Istio mesh deployed on Kubernetes using gateways.
+This approach doesn't require VPN connectivity or direct network access between the VM, the bare metal and the clusters.

 ## Prerequisites

-* One or more Kubernetes clusters with versions: {{< supported_kubernetes_versions >}}.
+- One or more Kubernetes clusters with versions: {{< supported_kubernetes_versions >}}.

-* Virtual machines (VMs) must have IP connectivity to the Ingress gateways in the mesh.
+- Virtual machines (VMs) must have IP connectivity to the Ingress gateways in the mesh.

-* Install the [Helm client](https://docs.helm.sh/using_helm/).
+- Install the [Helm client](https://docs.helm.sh/using_helm/).
 Helm is needed to add VMs to your mesh.

 ## Installation steps